Internship in Germany Part II: How To Apply For German Internship Visa

 In this edition, let’s take a look at the details of the application process for a German internship visa.

 To prepare for everything, you need a maximum of 6 months before the start date of your internship.

-This is ample time to apply for the visa and to get yourself ready for the journey.
+This is ample time to apply for a German internship visa and to get yourself ready for the journey.

 Depending on where you come from, I would suggest that you check the embassy in your city on the requirements.
 Hey, it’s always good to ask!
 They will, and might, have the information ready for you in a leaflet.

 Writing to them may save you some time to do some research.
 Find contacts of your local embassy in your country at Auswaertigesamt.de.

 2. Prepare Documents For Visa Application

 To apply for the German internship visa, you will need to provide relevant documents.
 This is the general set of documents that German internship visa applicants are requested to prepare.
 To find out country-specific requirements, I highly recommend checking the website German embassy in your city/country.

 - A visa application form

 - Two recent biometric photographs